How to Get the Best Deal

 you'll never get them on the telephone.
 They won't care.
 You are

 just one of many loans.
-Don't

 get fooled about someone offering no closing costs.
 There is no such thing